 - Defending and expanding our current mental health and addiction treatment centers.
 Funding for these centers continues to be cut, while the need increases.
 We need to ensure that everyone can access resources and treatment;

-- Passing a Statewide Mental Health Plan to provide emergency funding for mental health providers to deal with the mental health fallout from Covid-19;
+- Providing emergency funding for mental health providers to deal with the mental health fallout from Covid-19;

 Our students face poverty, violence, homelessness, and mental health issues outside of school, and during this Covid-19 pandemic.
 I will push for comprehensive legislation that makes our public schools not only better funded but ensures that funding is used to benefit all aspects of students’ lives.

-If elected, I will fight to ensure every person in Illinois who is living with a disability has access to affordable treatment options and that eligibility is not based on criteria that force people to remain in poverty in order to access benefits.
-I will also support legislation to ban minimum wage exemptions for people living with disabilities, bringing Illinois in line with states like Alaska, Maine, Maryland, New Hampshire, Vermont, California, Colorado, Hawaii, Oregon, and Washington that have acted end this practice.
+Representative Huynh has also been a vocal supporter to ban minimum wage exemptions for people living with disabilities, fighting to bring Illinois in line with states like Alaska, Maine, Maryland, New Hampshire, Vermont, California, Colorado, Hawaii, Oregon, and Washington that have acted to end this practice, ensuring individuals with disabilities are able to make a fair wage.
 Disability rights are human rights and with Covid-19 set to become one of the largest mass disabling events in history, there has never been a more important time to act to protect this community.

 Build Safer Streets